-Allegations of bullying behaviours, including online behaviours, are managed in accordance with Cairns Catholic Education bullying response procedures and associate procedures relating to student conduct.
+Allegations of bullying behaviours, including online behaviours, are managed in accordance with Cairns Catholic Education Student Bullying: Prevention and Responses in Schools Policy. and associate procedures relating to student conduct.
+This may include the school notifying the police of incidents involving assaults, threats, intimidation or harassment.